oOFraulexOo/SCP-IoT/Exercise_04/Exercise_04.md

 1. In your folder you should have now two files: a certificate "*certificate.pem*" and a key "*certificate.key*".
 The "*privkey.pem*" can be deleted because no longer needed
 	![](images/174.png)

-1. Inside this folder create a new file named *send\_data.py* with the following content (which you can also copy from https://raw.githubusercontent.com/saphanaacademy/SCP-IoT/master/send_data.py) ;
+1. Inside this folder create a new file named *send\_data.py* with the following content (it is best to copy the code from https://raw.githubusercontent.com/saphanaacademy/SCP-IoT/master/send_data.py to avoid formatting issues) ;

 	```py
 	import sys